Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 sidebar_label: Migration Guide
 ---

-This guide give you a step by step guide to migrating your project from Unet to MLAPI.
+This guide is intended to provide a step by step guide to migrating your project from Unet to MLAPI.

 ## Current Limitations